MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-selling-assembling-and-shipping-kits.md

 11. Choose the **Yes** button.
 Notice the increased value in the **Unit Price Excl.
 VAT** field.
 12. Select the sales order line for 15 units of Kit A.
 13. On the **Lines** FastTab, choose **Line**, choose **Assemble to Order**, and then choose **Assemble-to-Order Lines**.
-14. In the **Assemble-to-Order Lines** page, create a new assembly order line with the following information.
+14. On the **Assemble-to-Order Lines** page, create a new assembly order line with the following information.

     |Type|No.|Quantity per|
     |----------|---------|------------------|